Neuralized3/degoogled-magisk./root.md

    ```bash
    fastboot flash vbmeta vbmeta.img --disable-verity --disable-verification
    ```
 3. Flash your custom recovery environment (like TWRP or Lineage Recovery).
-   * *For newer devices (Android 12+), recovery is usually inside the vendor_boot partition:*
+    *(For devices with a dedicated recovery partition):*
      ```bash
-     fastboot flash vendor_boot vendor_boot.img
-     ```
-   * *For slightly older devices with a dedicated recovery partition:*
-     ```bash
      fastboot flash recovery recovery.img
      ```
-4. **CRITICAL STEP:** Do not let the phone boot up normally yet!
+5. **CRITICAL STEP:** Do not let the phone boot up normally yet!
 Use the volume buttons to select **"Recovery Mode"** on the bootloader screen and press the Power button.
 If the phone boots normally, it will delete your custom recovery, and you will have to repeat this phase.

 ---